 Mentors are valuable assets to our teams.
 We are especially in need of mentors who can answer general questions about biomimicry, support teams’ design processes, answer biological and technical questions, and address business model concerns.
 Once you have registered on the Challenge site, you may fill out a mentor application and complete your profile.
 You can then reach out to teams directly, via the Team Directory, or wait for them to contact you.
 Mentors will be asked to update their profile on an annual basis.

-The Biomimicry Global Design Challenge highlights some of the most creative designers and problem solvers around.
+The Biomimicry Global Design Challenge helps to create a whole new generation of creative designers and problem solvers.
 Help us support these inspirational innovators, whether in the form of a prize or general support.
 Contact email@example.com for details.

 Our Challenge judges come from a variety of backgrounds representing expertise in biomimicry, climate change, the built environment, engineering, design, business, policy, and more.
-If you are committed to the vision of a world in harmony with nature and want to be inspired by new ideas and offer valuable feedback to young designers and entrepreneurs, consider joining us by completing the judge form.
+If you are committed to the vision of a world in harmony with nature, want to be inspired by new ideas, and offer valuable feedback to young designers and entrepreneurs, consider joining us by completing the judge form.

-The Biomimicry Global Design Challenge offers high school and university educators an exciting platform for teaching biomimicry.
+The Biomimicry Global Design Challenge offers university educators an exciting platform for teaching biomimicry.